patricoferris/ppx_yaml/README.md

-# Ppx_yaml -- OCaml types to YAML types
+# Ppx_yaml -- OCaml values to YAML values
 ----

 This ppx is based on [ppx_yojson](https://github.com/NathanReb/ppx_yojson).